All Präventa products are developed in collaboration with medical professionals and

 The most important macronutrients (energy sources) are:

-- Carbohydrates (sugar)
+- Carbohydrates (sugars)

 - Lipids (fats)